henypan/angular-one/codepractice/session5/README.md

-# demo of ES API client
+# Session 5 - Factories and Services